dcmoore/ruby_tic_tac_toe_take_2/ruby_tic_tac_toe/readme.txt

     GUIComputerPlayer
 Calculate
-  -self.what_is_the_other_team(team) - returns the team that just moved -self.is_game_over?(Board) - returns 1 if x won, 2 if o won, 5 if it is a draw, and false if none of that -self.current_team(Board) - returns the team who is next in line to make a move
+  -self.what_is_the_other_team(team) - returns the team that just moved -self.is_game_over?(Board, rules) - returns 1 if x won, 2 if o won, 5 if it is a draw, and false if none of that -self.current_team(Board) - returns the team who is next in line to make a move